ruthiesun/screenshotter/README.md

 - Add a colour picker
 - Add a highlighter
 - Allow user to zoom in/out in viewport
-- Add a copy button/automatically copy selected screenshot to clipboard

 Loftier goals:
 - Option to email screenshot/upload it somewhere